UCSB-CMPTGCS20-S16/CS20-S16-lab03/lab03-Turtle-Graphics-Assignment.md

 Goal
 ====

-The goal of this lab is to produce somewhere between two and nine Python functions that use Turtle Graphics to make particular shapes.
+The goal of this exercise is to practice with Turtle Graphics in Python by producing somewhere between two and nine Python functions that use Turtle Graphics to make particular shapes.

 (You'll understand the reasons its "between two and nine" in a minute.)